-- Managerial communication and capability has been developed through the establishment of a corporate Leadership Team of senior service managers and a wider Leadership Group of line managers. - The Council's Performance Appraisal process aims to ensure that all employees have regular individual meetings with their manager and a personal training and development plan. - The Council has a new Online Learning Portal available to all employees and covering a range of key topics including mandatory training. - The Council works across a broad set of partnerships and collaborative arrangements, and uses commissioning and procurement processes to optimise capacity by delivering services in the most effective and efficient way. - The Council is preparing for its re-accreditation of the Investors in People award.
-The inspection will be carried out in August 2017 with the results being delivered in October 2017. - The Council is developing, ready for a summer launch a 'Celebrating success awards scheme' to recognise achievement, commitment and contribution of its employees. - Work started in March 2017 to assess the council's critical and key positions within each service to assist with its succession planning and the challenge it faces in delivering a number of major corporate regeneration and other projects concurrently.
+- Managerial communication has been developed through the establishment of a corporate Leadership Team of senior service managers and a wider Leadership Group of line managers. - The Council's Performance Appraisal process aims to ensure that all employees have regular individual meetings with their manager and a personal training and development plan. - The Council has an Online Learning Portal available to all employees and covering a range of key topics including mandatory training. - The Council works across a broad set of partnerships and collaborative arrangements, and uses commissioning and procurement processes to optimise best value. - The Council successfully achieved the 'Developed' level of IIP accreditation, under the revised IIP Framework, alongside the IIP Health and Wellbeing Award and is accredited until 2020. - The Council launched a 'Celebrating success awards scheme' to recognise achievement, commitment and contribution of its employees.